storj/docs/Explorer-Release-Setup-Instructions.md

 - `EMAIL`: email address so that we can notify you when a new version has been released (optional)
 - `ADDRESS`: external IP address or the DDNS you configured and the port you opened on your router `<ip>:<port>`
    - Note: If you are using a custom port other than 28967, then you have to change the `-p 28967:28967` to `-p <port>:28967`
-- `BANDWIDTH`: how much bandwidth you want to allocate to the Storj network
+- `BANDWIDTH`: how much bandwidth you want to allocate to the Storj network per month
 - `STORAGE`: how much disk space you want to allocate to the Storj network
 - `<identity-dir>`: the location of your identity files.
 You can copy the absolute path from the output of the identity commands you ran earlier
 - `<storage-dir>`: local directory where you want files to be stored on your hard drive for the network

+_For AMD/Intel based systems use:_

 ```bash
 $ docker run -d --restart unless-stopped -p 28967:28967 \